phensley/cldr-engine-website/docs/api-languagetag.md

 ## new

-Constructs a language tag object.
+Constructs a language tag object directly.

-**Note:** this type only does basic canonicalization of each subtag.
-Use [parseLanguageTag](api-parselanguagetag.html) to apply stricter rules for each subtag.
-Use [resolveLocale](api-resolvelocale.html) to parse and then perform alias substitution, and fill in any missing subtags using a "likely subtags" map.
+**Note:** This type's constuctor should not be used in most cases.
+It does basic canonicalization of each subtag but no validation, so it is possible to construct invalid language tags.
+Use with caution.

+Recommendation is to use [parseLanguageTag](api-parselanguagetag.html) or [resolveLocale](api-resolvelocale.html) instead.

 #### Syntax